usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Values/Location/Location.md

   This is very handy to associate a source code location which extracted facts.

-URIs are explained in http://en.wikipedia.org/wiki/Uniform_Resource_Identifier[Uniform Resource Identifier].
+URIs are explained in [Uniform Resource Identifier](http://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
 From their original definition in RFC3986 we cite the following useful overview of an URI:
 ```rascal

          foo://example.com:8042/over/there?name=ferret#nose